justinrummel/jr.com-mm/_posts/2013-02-24-the-switcher-chronicles-screen-shots.md

 Issue
 ---

 Screen Shots is a interesting item, because Mac users really despise most Windows users solution to screen shots which is "**embed a picture into a word document**".
 Note to all Windows users, this is WRONG (send the picture, not a word document with a picture).
-To better understand why this predicament exists, lets dissect the difference between the two platforms between the "Screen Shot Capturing" user's perspective vs. the end recipient:
+To better understand why this predicament exists, let's dissect the difference between the two platforms between the "Screen Shot Capturing" user's perspective vs. the end recipient:

 ### Windows Users ###
 Taking a screen shot is easy and that is the *key* element of windows user's behavior, the method of getting a screen shot is very simple for Windows users as it involves a keyboard button.